wonkodv/reqtrace/reports/tmx.md

 *   for all files that make up an Artefact:
     *   The sha256 of the file if it is small
     *   The modification time and size if it is large

-Comment:
-Since the version is included in the fingerprint, the details can be changed easily.

 ## DSG_FINGERPRINT_TRACING :Fingerprint of Tracing